shichao-an/notes/docs/unp/ch7.md

 <u>The purpose of this option is to detect if the peer *host* crashes or becomes unreachable</u> (e.g., dial-up modem connection drops, power fails, etc.).
 If the peer *process* crashes, its TCP will send a FIN across the connection, which we can easily detect with `select`, which was why we used `select` in [Section 6.4](ch6.md#str_cli-function-revisited).
 If there is no response to any of the keep-alive probes (scenario 3), we are not guaranteed that the peer host has crashed, and TCP may well terminate a valid connection.
 It could be that some intermediate router has crashed for 15 minutes, and that period of time just happens to completely overlap our host's 11-minute and 15-second keep-alive probe period.
 In fact, this function might more properly be called "make-dead" rather than "keep-alive" since it can terminate live connections.

+##### **Usages of the `SO_KEEPALIVE` option** *

+This option is normally used by servers, although clients can also use the option.
+Servers use the option because they spend most of their time blocked waiting for input across the TCP connection (waiting for a client request).
+The server process won't know if the client host's connection drops, is powered off, or crashes, and the server will continually wait for input (which never arrives).
+This is called a **half-open connection**. <u>The keep-alive option will detect these half-open connections and terminate them.</u>

+Some servers (e.g. FTP servers) provide an application timeout, often on the order of minutes.
+This is done by the application itself, normally around a call to `read`, reading the next client command.
+This timeout does not involve this socket option.
+This is often a better method of eliminating connections to missing clients, since the application has complete control if it implements the timeout itself.

 #### `SO_LINGER` Socket Option